OBVIOUS, BUT OBLIGATORY

 Kraków is home to many wonderful urban parks - over 50 as a matter of fact - and we would be remiss not to mention the best of them.
 If you’re in town with the family, there’s obviously the Zoo, but the centrally-located Jordan Park is home to numerous attractions for kids, while Krakowski Park nearby boasts arguably the best playground.
 Park Lotników, meanwhile, is home to Arena Garden - a large picnic area featuring food trucks, playgrounds and more attractions for children, while right next door is the Stanisław Lem Science Garden - a ticketed outdoor museum where kids can engage with over 100 interactive science installations.

-If you’re looking for a green space that’s a bit more intimate and untamed, head to Podgórze’s Bednarski Park inside a former limestone quarry and stretching along the hills of Krzemionki.
+If you’re looking for a green space that’s a bit more intimate and untamed, head to Podgórze’s Bednarski Park (currently closed for renovation works) inside a former limestone quarry and stretching along the hills of Krzemionki.
 If you want a quiet respite in immaculate surroundings away from the crowds, look no further than Jagiellonian University’s Botanical Garden.

 Out-of-Town Outdoor Attractions